History of Sinn Féin: Treaty and Civil War

 Following the conclusion of the Anglo-Irish Treaty negotiations between representatives of the British Government and the republican government in December 1921 and the narrow approval of the Treaty by Dáil Éireann, a state called the Irish Free State was established.
 Northern Ireland (a six-county region set up under the British Government of Ireland Act 1920) opted out, as the Treaty allowed.

-The reasons for the split were various, although partition was not one of them – the IRA did not split in the new Northern Ireland and pro- and anti-treaty republicans there looked to IRA Chief of Staff (and pro-treaty) Michael Collins for leadership (and weapons).
-The principal reason for the split is usually described as the question of the Oath of Allegiance to the Irish Free State, which members of the new Dáil would be required to take.
-The Treaty explicitly provided that the Free State would be a dominion of the British Empire, the Oath also included a statement of fidelity to the British King: many republicans found that unacceptable.
+The reasons for the split were various, although partition was not one of them – the IRA did not split in the new Northern Ireland and pro- and anti-Treaty republicans there looked to pro-Treaty Michael Collins for leadership (and weapons).
+The principal reason for the split is usually described as the question of the Oath of Allegiance to the Constitution of the Irish Free State, which members of the new Dáil would be required to take, and which included a statement of fidelity to the British King, which many republicans found unacceptable.
 Supporters of the treaty argued that it gave "freedom to achieve freedom".
-In the elections of June 1922 in the area which would become the Irish Free State, the pro-treaty Sinn Féin candidates secured 38% of the first preference vote and 58 seats, against 21% and 35 seats for anti-treaty candidates.
+In the June 1922 election in the area which would become the Irish Free State, the pro-treaty Sinn Féin candidates secured 38% of the first preference vote and 58 seats, against 21% and 35 seats for anti-treaty candidates.

-Within days of the election, the short and bitter Civil War erupted between the supporters of the Treaty and its opponents.
-De Valera and his supporters sided with the anti-treaty IRA against the National Army.
-The pro-treaty parties, including the Labour Party and Farmers' Party, sat as the Third Dáil.
-On 6 December 1922, when the new state came into being, pro-treaty Sinn Féin TDs formed the Executive Council of the Irish Free State.
-Early in 1923, pro-treaty Sinn Féin TDs led by W. T. Cosgrave formed a new party, Cumann na nGaedheal.
+Within days of the election, the Civil War erupted between the supporters of the Treaty and its opponents.
+De Valera and his supporters sided with the anti-Treaty IRA against the National Army.
+The pro-Treaty parties, including the Labour Party and Farmers' Party, sat as the Third Dáil.
+On 6 December 1922, when the new state came into being, pro-Treaty Sinn Féin TDs formed the Executive Council of the Irish Free State.
+Early in 1923, pro-Treaty Sinn Féin TDs led by W. T. Cosgrave formed a new party, Cumann na nGaedheal.
 The Civil War ended in May 1923, when the anti-Treaty IRA stood down and "dumped arms".
 In the 1923 general election, Cumann na nGaedheal won 41% of the popular vote and 63 seats; the Anti-Treaty faction (standing as "Republican" and led by de Valera) secured 29% of the vote and 44 seats, but applied an abstentionist policy to the new Dáil Éireann.